| Fighting To WinThe Ontario Coalition Against Poverty

 often modeled on U.S. examples, have upped the ante for OCAP and

+other groups over the past six years.
 Harris led the conservative Tory party's rise to power in 1995,

 when it won 82 of 130 seats in the Ontario legislature.
 Home to 40